evaera/Cmdr/README.md

 # Todo
+- Write documentation
-- Add lifecycle methods
+- Add more methods to command context
-- Add permission system
-- Implement server logic for commands